fsm3xpert/PostcardApp/README.md

 ### Prerequisites

-These are the prerequisite web technologies and database utilized in the application:
+These are the prerequisite web technologies and database utilized in this application:
 * Visual Studio Code (or Visual Studio 2017/2019)
 * ASP.NET Core 2.x
 * AngularJS 1.7.x